borgbackup/borg/docs/faq.rst

 essential part of AES-CTR is a sequential counter that must **never** repeat.
 If the same value of the counter is used twice in the same repository, an attacker can decrypt the data.
-The counter is stored in the home directory of each user as well as in the repository.
+The counter is stored in the home directory of each user (under $HOME/.config/borg/security) as well as in the repository.
 When creating a new archive borg uses the highest of the two values.
 The value of the counter in the repository may be higher than your local value if another user has created an archive more recently than you did.